18th Century Gentlemen's Frock Coat Sewing Pattern

 18th Century Gentlemen's Frock Coat Sewing Pattern by JP Ryan

 In the 1770's, the frock coat became acceptable attire for all but the most formal occasions, and continued to be worn throughout the remainder of the century.
 This frock coat is designed to fit comfortably over shirt, breeches and waistcoat.
 It has a small cape (Collar), pockets with pocket flaps, and round cuffs.This original frock coat pattern is fashioned after two extant examples, one in the collection of The Colonial Williamsburg Foundation, as shown in18th Century Clothing at Williamsburg by Linda Baumgarten, and another in the Cut of Men's Clothes, by Norah Waugh.

 The frock coat may be made up several different ways; it may be outlined with flat metallic braid (lace), with matching metal buttons, or front buttonholes only may be embroidered or laced, and/or buttonholes and buttons may be omitted from cuffs and pocket flaps, simplifying the garment.

 Frock coat is illustrated as it looks when made of wool broadcloth with a thin silk lining, worn with waistcoat and breeches.
 Pattern is for Coat only.

 Pattern is for one size only - Please choose chest size.
 Please see back cover photo for sizing chart, fabric and notion requirements.

-** Sizes 44 & 48 of this item are currently out of stock.
+** Size 44 of this item is currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.